Understanding Restricted Stock Unit Taxes

 RSUs are not taxed twice, but it can seem like they are if you choose to hold the stock and it increases in value before you sell it.

-This example from WestStar’s Alex Fitch outlines both tax scenarios, demonstrating that RSUs are only taxed once:
+This example outlines both tax scenarios, demonstrating that RSUs are only taxed once:

 To conclude, capital gains tax comes into play only if you choose not to sell your stock immediately and it appreciates before you sell it.

-For more on how to incorporate RSUs into your investment strategy and avoid concentrated stock risk, dive into this article – How to Incorporate RSUs into Your Investment Strategy & Avoid Concentrated Stock Risk
+For more on how to incorporate RSUs into your investment strategy and avoid concentrated stock risk, dive into this article.

 Providing you hold your stock for more than 1 year, you will be taxed at the long-term capital gains rate (a lower rate than the ordinary income rate).
-Should you hold your stock for less than 1 year, you’ll be taxed at the short-term capital gains rate and this is the same as the ordinary income tax rate.
+Should you hold your stock for less than 1 year, you’ll be taxed at the short-term capital gains rate (which is the same as the ordinary income tax rate)

 Since your tax rates may differ depending on your income bracket, it is wise to consult your CPA for tax advice.